-The demarcation between this Technical Specification and MRTS73 is that MRTS73, applies from manufacture to completion of loading of the piles onto transport in the manufacturer's yard, for delivery either into a job stockpile or directly to the pile driver.
-This Technical Specification, MRTS65, applies from the time the piles are loaded onto transport in the manufacturer's yard, to driving of the piles in their final position.
+The demarcation between this Technical Specification and MRTS73 Manufacture of Prestressed Concrete Members and Stressing Units is that MRTS73, applies from manufacture to completion of lifting of the piles onto transport in the manufacturer's yard, for delivery either into a job stockpile or directly to the pile driver.
+This Technical Specification, MRTS65 Precast Prestressed Concrete Piles, applies from the time the piles are loaded onto transport in the manufacturer's yard, to driving of the piles in their final position.
 This includes transport, unloading, storage, lifting / moving at the job or elsewhere, pitching, driving and acceptance or rejection of the completed piles into the project.